PCSK9 inhibitors ( sometimes also shown as PCSK9i) are a new type of medicine for lowering cholesterol in the blood.

 For example, if you:

-- have already had a heart attack or stroke, or another disease of the blood vessels, and other medicines such as statins and ezetimibe haven’t lowered your cholesterol enough
+- have already had a heart attack, stroke or another disease of the blood vessels, and other medicines such as statins and ezetimibe haven’t lowered your cholesterol enough

 - have familial hypercholesterolaemia (FH) and your treatment isn’t bringing your cholesterol levels down low enough